cse330-fall-2021/wumarket/README.md

 1. Languages/Frameworks used (10 points)

-- 10 points: Learn and Use React
+- 10 points: Learn and Use Flask

 2. Functionality (60 points)